marrlab/HistonesXenopus/README.md

 ## Summary

-During embryogenesis a fast and economic control of cell-specific gene expression is required.
-Histone modifications regulate chromatin accessibility and thereby control gene expression.
-However, rapid cell division leads to an overall dilution of histone modifications.
-How does the cell-cycle shape the histone modification landscape?
-We addressed this question in vivo by altering the cell-cycle during the Xenopus laevis early embryogenesis.
-We assessed the global distribution of un, mono- di- and trimethylated H4K20 states by mass spectrometry in normal and cell-cycle arrested embryos.
-Using a multi-start maximum likelihood optimization approach and quantitative model selection, we found that three specific methylation rate constants were required to explain the measured data.
-Interestingly, demethylation was found to be redundant in the cycling embryo population but essential in the cell-cycle arrested embryo population.
-Together, we present the first quantitative analysis of in vivo H4K20 methylation dynamics and show that demethylation is essential for shaping the epigenetic H4K20 landscape in non-cycling cells. <br>
+DNA replication during cell division leads to dilution of histone modifications and can thus affect chromatin-mediated gene regulation, raising the question of how the cell-cycle shapes the histone modification landscape, particularly during embryogenesis.
+We tackled this problem by manipulating the cell-cycle during early Xenopus laevis embryogenesis and analyzing in vivo histone H4K20 methylation kinetics.
+The global distribution of un-, mono- di- and tri-methylated histone H4K20 was measured by mass spectrometry in normal and cell-cycle arrested embryos over time.
+Using multi-start maximum likelihood optimization and quantitative model selection, we found that three specific biological methylation rate constants were required to explain the measured H4K20 methylation state kinetics.
+While demethylation is essential for regulating H4K20 methylation kinetics in non-cycling cells, demethylation is very likely dispensable in rapidly dividing cells of early embryos, suggesting that cell-cycle mediated dilution of H4K20 methylation is an essential regulatory component for shaping its epigenetic landscape during early development. <br>

 Required software and toolboxes: